 The Platinum Delta Credit Card isn’t necessarily the best card for the casual Delta flyer, and it’s also not a card I’d recommend putting much spending on, unless you value the MQMs that you can earn through spending, or unless you want to spend money on the card to get an MQD waiver.

-However, this card has really strong perks, ranging from a companion certificate to a first checked bag free to priority boarding to savings on flight purchases, and more.
-Add in the incredible welcome bonus right now, and this card is definitely worth picking up.
+However, this card has solid perks, ranging from a companion certificate to a first checked bag free to priority boarding to savings on flight purchases, and more.

 Bigger picture, is the card worth it, though?
 There are a few things to consider.